-Other states have implemented restitution programsfunds for customers harmed by solar contractors or other contractors.
-For example, California launched a Solar Energy System Restitution Program in July 2021, for "consumers who were financially harmed by the installation of a solar energy system on a single-family home after January 1, 2016."616 Funded by a one-time appropriation of \$5 million, the program is no longer accepting new claims in order to ensure that funding is available for claims already received.617
+Other states have implemented restitution programs for customers harmed by solar contractors or other contractors.
+For example, California launched a Solar Energy System Restitution Program in July 2021, for "consumers who were financially harmed by the installation of a solar energy system on a single-family home after January 1, 2016."602 Funded by a one-time appropriation of \$5 million, the program is no longer accepting new claims in order to ensure that funding is available for claims already received.603

 The California restitution fund was modeled after Nevada's Residential Recovery Fund, which is not limited to solar-related harms.
-The Nevada fund "under certain conditions, provides limited monetary compensation to single-family homeowners, in the event that they have been damaged by a licensed contractor's failure to appropriately execute a contract and have exhausted all other means of recovery."618 Other examples of restitution funds for customers harmed by contractors include Florida's Homeowner Construction Recovery Fund619 and Virginia's Contractor Recovery Fund.620
+The Nevada fund "under certain conditions, provides limited monetary compensation to single-family homeowners, in the event that they have been damaged by a licensed contractor's failure to appropriately execute a contract and have exhausted all other means of recovery."604 Other examples of restitution funds for customers harmed by contractors include Florida's Homeowner Construction Recovery Fund.606

-The text below describes the proposed framework below for the implementation of a restitution programfund, and the Agency intends to further develop and implement the program after Commission approval of the Long-Term Plan.is very interested in public comments on the proposal.
+The text below describes the framework for the restitution program, and the Agency intends to further develop and implement the program after Commission approval of the Long-Term Plan.

-Funding: The Agency proposes that the restitution payments would be made from the general RPS collections fund held by the public utilities.
-The Agency plans to account forsuggests that forfeited collateral from solar projects that fail to satisfy REC Contract requirements could be accounted for separately in the Renewable Resources Budget, and would usethat this money could be used first to make restitution payments to customers.621 The Agency invites comments on alternative funding sources.
+Funding: The restitution payments would be made from the general RPS collections fund held by the public utilities.
+The Agency plans to account for forfeited collateral from solar projects that fail to satisfy REC Contract requirements separately in the Renewable Resources Budget, and would use this money first to make restitution payments to customers.607